owenxuli/cs50-final-project/README.md

 1. python3 -m pip install chess
 2. python3 -m pip install chess.svg

 We also used Chessboard.js, a free-to-use resource that allows easy implementation of interactive chess boards embedded into websites through JavaScript.
 In order to download and use Chessboard.js.
 The folder containing the downloaded files are inside the chessboardjs-1.0.0 folder, including the license for the usage of the code.
-To use the Chessboard.js resource, we made copies of the JS, CSS，and image files in our static folder so they are easily accesible.
+To use the Chessboard.js resource, we made copies of the JS, CSS，and image files (in the static/pieces/ folder) in our static/ folder so they are easily accesible.

 To run the program, use "flask run" in the terminal, and enter the server.